webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 ## Configuration

-WebdriverIO has Browserstack support out of the box.
+WebdriverIO has BrowserStack support out of the box.
 You should set `user` and `key` in your `wdio.conf.js` file.
-This service plugin provides support for [Browserstack](https://www.browserstack.com/automate/node#setting-local-tunnel) Tunnel](https://www.browserstack.com/automate/node#setting-local-tunnel).
+This service plugin provides support for [BrowserStack](https://www.browserstack.com/automate/node#setting-local-tunnel) Tunnel](https://www.browserstack.com/automate/node#setting-local-tunnel).
 Set `browserstackLocal: true` also to activate this feature.
 Reporting of session status on BrowserStack will respect `strict` setting of Cucumber options.

 ```js